10/30/2024

 speaker

 Thank you.
-Our next question comes from a line of Margaret, Kaxor, Andrew from William and Blair.
+Our next question comes from the line of Margaret Caxor Andrew from William & Blair.
 Please go ahead.

 speaker

-Hey, everyone, it's McCauley on for Margaret tonight.
+Hey, everyone.
+It's Macaulay on for Margaret tonight.
 Thanks for taking our question.
-There's been a lot of discussion around changing the guidelines, obviously, following the data at TCT this weekend.
-I understand those product specific, but as we look towards the longer term adoption of thrombectomy and CAVT in particular, I guess, how do you think about, you know, guideline changing recommendations and ultimately, how does that tie into the market access work that, you know, you've been doing?
-And what have you been continuing to work on in the background?
+There's been a lot of discussion around changing the guidelines, obviously, following the data at TCT this week.
+And I understand it was product-specific, but as we look towards the longer-term adoption of thrombectomy and CAVT in particular, I guess, how do you think about, you know, guideline changing recommendations and ultimately how does that tie into the market access work that, you know, you've been continuing to work on in the background?

 speaker

 Yeah, I think it really depends on the vascular bed you're talking about.
 You're focusing on PE.
-Obviously, we're talking about PE a lot, and I'll address that in a second.
-But there's also DVT, which is obviously, as I think, you know, larger number of patients, as well as arterial, which are also larger number of patients than PE.
-So the guideline issues are really most acute right now around PE.
-And I think legitimately, you know, if you just think about the numbers, 85% patients in the pool of PE patients still are getting anticoagulation.
-10% or so are getting mechanical thrombectomy in the balance.
-You know, I think 5% if my numbers add up are getting catheter directed lysis.
-So you're not, you know, the guideline change around the 2%, 3%, 4%, 5% isn't really relevant.
-And it would be somewhat not particularly relevant, you know, for guidelines to change around a specific product, particularly given the reaction to the, from most physicians to that data.
+Obviously, we're talking about PE a lot, and I'll address that in a second, but there's also DVT, which is obviously, as I think you know, a larger number of patients, as well as arterial, which are also a larger number of patients than PE.
+So the guideline issues are really most acute right now around P.E.
+And I think legitimately, you know, if you just think about the numbers, 85% of patients in the pool of P.E. patients still are getting anticoagulation.
+10%, you know, or so are getting mechanical thrombectomy in the balance, you know, I think 5%.
+My numbers add up are getting catheter directed lysis.
+So you're not you know, the guideline change around the two, three, four or five percent isn't really relevant.
+And and it would be somewhat. not particularly relevant for guidelines to change around a specific product, particularly given the reaction from most physicians to that data.
 I think really the field is looking to the trials that come out with anticoagulation endpoints.
 And then I think guidelines will likely change.
-I think it's unlikely that it will be product specific, even if we're the product.
-That really stops innovation and no one wants to stop innovation.
+I think it's unlikely that the It will be product specific, even if if we're the product that that really stops innovation and no one wants to stop innovation.
 What you want to do is prove the concept and move on and continue to innovate and get better and better.
-And I think back to, you know, 10 plus years ago when the stroke trials came out, there was no real desire to stop innovation.
+And I think back to, you know, 10 plus years ago when the stroke trials came out, there was no real. desire to stop innovation.
 So it was interventional means what people are using today versus what they used 10 years ago and stroke are dramatically different.
 But the point still holds.
 So I think that's how I would look at the field going forward.

 speaker

 That's great.
-And then just as a follow up acknowledge the larger driver is the CAVT platform itself.
-But we've also heard quite a bit of positive receptivity of the select plus launch this week.
-So has that been able to drive any incremental growth similar to, you know, when send it first launched as kind of a comparator?
-Well,
+And then just as a follow-up, acknowledge the larger driver is the CADT platform itself.
+But we've also heard quite a bit of positive receptivity of the Select Plus launch this week.
+So has that been able to drive any incremental growth similar to, you know, when SendIt first launched as kind of a comparator?

 speaker

-yeah, thank you for raising it.
-We don't typically talk about, you know, catheter, you know, inner catheters like select plus.
-They're sort of, you know, there to just make the case faster and easier.
-People really, really like select plus.
-And it definitely has caught a lot of people's attention and made the cases even faster in terms of the access of the case.
+Well, yeah, thank you for raising it.
+We don't typically talk about – you know, catheter, you know, inner catheters like Select Plus, they're sort of, you know, there to just make the case faster and easier.
+People really, really like Select Plus, and it definitely has caught a lot of people's attention and made the cases even faster in terms of the access of the case.
 So it's really inside the umbrella of Flash 2.0.
-If you're just making Flash 2.0 from start to finish that much faster, getting it there faster, getting a clot out now extremely fast.
+If you're just making Flash 2.0 from start to finish that much faster, getting it there faster, getting a cloud out now extremely fast.
 You know, all of that adds up to an impression that this was really, really a great case.
 And I think that's going to continue to be what people gravitate to for quite a while.

 speaker